What is a Firewall?

 A Firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization’s previously established security policies.
 At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet.
 A firewall’s main purpose is to allow non-threatening traffic in and to keep dangerous traffic out.

 What is a Firewall?
-The Different Types of Firewalls
+Definition And Types of Firewalls

 Firewalls have existed since the late 1980’s and started out as packet filters, which were networks set up to examine packets, or bytes, transferred between computers.
 Though packet filtering firewalls are still in use today, firewalls have come a long way as technology has developed throughout the decades.